chisewaguri/systemapp_nuker/README.md

 # System App Nuker

-System App Nuker is a module that allows you to remove pre-installed system apps from your Android device.
+A simple and efficient module that allows you to remove pre-installed system apps from your Android device.

 ## Features
 - Web-based Interface – Select apps to remove using a simple WebUI.

+- Removing system apps without touching the original partitions.

 ## Installation and Usage
-1. Download the ZIP and install it via KernelSU.
+1. Download the latest release module.
+2. Install the module.
-2. Reboot your device.
+3. Reboot your device.
-3. Open the WebUI to select and remove system apps.
+4. Open the WebUI and select app you want to remove.
+5. Reboot your device.

 ## Disclaimer
 Use at your own risk.
 Removing critical system apps may cause instability.